 Why am I receiving this message?

 The most common reason an integration breaks is because the recurring event on your calendar was edited.
-While you can make changes to individual events, if the series changes, this may break the integration.
+While you can make changes to individual events, this may break the integration if the series changes.
 If your manager changes in Lattice, this could also break the integration.